awead/aidbox/README.md

 # Aidbox

-A local instance of Aidbox run via docker compose.
+A local instance of Aidbox run via docker compose with an additional OpenAI chat interface.

 ## Local